Cloud Atlas (novel): An Orison of Sonmi-451 (Part 1)

 In 22nd-century Nea So Copros, a Korean state rooted in corporate culture, an Archivist records Sonmi-451's testimony via an orison, a holographic recording device.
-Sonmi-451 is a clone, or "fabricant," working as a waitress at Papa Song's, part of a society where vat-grown clones serve as cheap labor.
-Their awareness is suppressed through a chemical-laced food called "Soap," and after twelve years, they are promised retirement in Honolulu.
+Sonmi-451 is a clone who had been working as a waitress at Papa Song's, part of a society where vat-grown clones, "fabricants", serve as cheap labor.
+Their awareness is suppressed through a chemical-laced food called "Soap," and after a twelve-year contract, they are promised retirement in Honolulu.

 Sonmi is rescued by Professor Mephi and student Hae-Joo Im, who help her gain self-awareness and attend university.
 She watches The Ghastly Ordeal of Timothy Cavendish, but the session is interrupted when a student announces Mephi's arrest.
 Authorities are ordered to interrogate Hae-Joo and kill Sonmi on sight.

 Sloosha's Crossin' an' Evrythin' After

-On post-apocalyptic Big Island, the peaceful Valley Folk worship the goddess Sonmi.
+On post-apocalyptic Big Island, the peaceful Valley Folk worship a goddess called Sonmi, and her account is their sacred text.
 Zachry Bailey blames himself for his father's death and brother's enslavement by the cannibalistic Kona tribe.
 Members of a technologically advanced society called Prescients occasionally visit, and Zachry is wary of one named Meronym, who asks him to guide her up Mauna Kea.
 After she saves his poisoned sister, he agrees.
 At the ruins of the Mauna Kea Observatories, Meronym explains the orison Zachry found and reveals Sonmi's true story.

 On their return, the Kona ambush the Valley Folk.
 Zachry and Meronym escape, and she takes him to a safer island.
 Years later, Zachry's son recalls this tale, suggesting it may be true—he now possesses Sonmi's orison.